Quantize What Counts: More for Keys, Less for Values: Ethical Considerations

 \section{Ethical Considerations}

-Our research aims to reduce the memory footprint and computational overhead of LLM in inference time through KV cache quantization.
-Such advancements can potentially lower energy consumption and expand access to resource-constrained communities, contributing to more environmentally sustainable and inclusive deployment of language modeling based productions.
-However, the use of proposal KV cache compression method must be carefully monitored to ensure that accuracy trade-offs do not disproportionately affect critical applications such as healthcare, legal, and financial contexts.
+This research aims to reduce the memory and computational costs of large language model inference by utilizing efficient KV-cache quantization.
+Such improvements have the potential to lower energy consumption and broaden access to language models in resource-constrained settings, promoting more sustainable and inclusive deployment.
+However, any compression technique entails accuracy trade-offs, which must be carefully monitored to avoid disproportionate impacts in high-stakes domains such as healthcare, law, or finance.
+Responsible deployment requires thorough evaluation of model behavior under mixed-precision settings, particularly for safety-critical applications.